Davis Cup finals: Dan Evans and Kyle Edmund send Great Britain into semi-finals

 Evans secures decisive singles win to help Great Britain to 2-0 victory over Germany in Madrid on Friday evening sending them through to semi-finals for third time in five years

-Dan Evans and Kyle Edmund secured huge singles wins to send Great Britain into the Davis Cup semi-finals where they will face hosts Spain or Argentina at Madrid's Caja Magica.
+Dan Evans and Kyle Edmund secured huge singles wins to send Great Britain into the Davis Cup semi-finals where they will face hosts Spain at Madrid's Caja Magica.

 Edmund gave Britain the perfect start with a 6-3 7-5 victory over Philipp Kohlschreiber, producing another superb performance after Thursday's victory over Mikhail Kukushkin.